 What Is Homeopathy, and Does It Work?

-Homeopathy Is an Unproven Form of Alternative Medicine with No Evidence That It Works
+Homeopathy Is an Unproven Form of Alternative "Medicine" with No Scientific Backing.
+Buyer Beware!

 The Essential Information

 Homeopathic remedies normally contain little to no active ingredient, and are based on ideas that "like cures like" and "the lower the dose of medication, the better it works."

 These ideas defy common sense, and not surprisingly, evidence has mounted showing that homeopathic remedies work no better than placebo and should not replace conventional treatments.

 In other words, don't get swindled!